declare-lab/RECCON/README.md

 ![Alt text](RECCON.png?raw=true "Task Details")

-Given an utterance U_t, labeled with emotion E_t, the task is to extract the causal spans S_c from the conversational history H_{U_t}(including utterance U_t)that sufficiently represent the causes of emotion E_t.
+Given an utterance U, labeled with emotion E, the task is to extract the causal spans S from the conversational history H (including utterance U) that sufficiently represent the causes of emotion E.

 ## Dataset